juji-io/editscript/README.md

 can.
 In this particular case, replacing the whole thing produces a smaller diff.
 An optimizing algorithm is needed if minimal diffs are desired.

-## :station: Platform
+## :station: Platforms

-The library supports JVM Clojure and Clojurescript.
-The later has been tested with node, nashorn, chrome, safari, firefox and lumo.
+This library supports JVM Clojure, Clojurescript, .NET Clojure and Babashka.

+Clojurescript library has been tested with node, nashorn, chrome, safari, firefox and lumo.
 E.g. run our test suite:

 ```bash
 # Run Clojure tests